isomerpages/sportsg-corp/_anti-doping-singapore/About/NADAB.md

 description: ""
 third_nav_title: About
 ---
 The Singapore Sports Council (rebranded as "Sport Singapore" or "SportSG" with effect from 1 April 2014) appointed the National Anti-Doping Advisory Board (NADAB) to advise the SportSG and Anti-Doping Singapore (ADS) on all anti-doping matters.

 The NADAB is represented by members with expertise in the following areas:

 (i) Legal and justice
 (ii) Medical and scientific
-(iii) Sport policies and organization of sports systems (iv) Education
+(iii) Sport policies and organisation of sports systems (iv) Education
 (v) Athlete's reality and perspective